LATEST – Friday 1 February:

-Below is a reminder of our procedures and communication methods should we need to consider closing the school due to adverse conditions or changing our regular operating procedures.
+Below is a reminder of our procedures and communication methods should we need to consider closing the school or changing our regular operating procedures due to adverse conditions.

-- Wherever possible we will contact you with a timely letter sent home with children.
+Wherever possible we will contact you with a timely letter sent home with children, but you will appreciate that weather-related decisions are usually taken in the light of conditions first thing in the morning.

-- The school website will be updated on a regular basis – the latest information concerning any possible disruption to normal schooling will be prominently displayed on the home page.
+- This website, which will be updated on a regular basis.
+The latest information concerning any possible disruption to normal schooling will be prominently displayed on the home page.

 - Should we need to send out more detailed information we may send out automated text service